Xetibo/ReSet-Doc/sections/Prelude.typ

 instead, this guarantees that invalid tokens are prohibited, and operator precedence is not invalidated.

-The book "The Rust Programming Language" offers a valuable example for operator precedence, and visualizes why C macros are often avoided.
+The book "The Rust Programming Language" offers a valuable example of operator precedence, and visualizes why C macros are often avoided.
 Consider the excerpt in @cmacro taken from the book.